Project-MONAI/tutorials/auto3dseg/README.md

 }
 ```

-And user can futher utilize the following command to launch the pipeline.
+And user can futher utilize the following simple command to launch the pipeline.

 ```bash
 CONFIG="tasks/task_x/input.yaml"